UX

 How this shows up in different journeys

-In travel, users browse happily until the experience starts introducing too much uncertainty around pricing, options, or what happens next.
-They don’t necessarily leave at the first moment of doubt.
-They carry it with them until they reach a point where commitment is required, and then they stop.
+In travel, users browse comfortably until the experience starts introducing too much uncertainty around pricing, options, or what happens next.
+They don't leave at the first moment of doubt.
+They carry it until they reach a point where commitment is required, and then they stop.

 In banking, the issue is often effort.
-A asks for more than feels reasonable, too early, or in a way that feels shaped by internal rather than user need.
-Again, users don’t always leave immediately.
-They keep going until the balance tips and it no longer feels worth it.
+A journey asks for more than feels reasonable, too early, or in a way that feels shaped by internal rather than user need.
+Users keep going until the balance tips and it no longer feels worth it.

-In larger , especially where multiple teams or are involved, drop-off can be the result of fragmentation.
-Users don’t trust what they’re seeing because the experience feels inconsistent, or because the flow seems to change as they move through it.
-The final abandonment point is visible, but the real problem is that confidence has been chipped away long before that.
+In larger , especially where multiple teams or are involved, drop-off can come from fragmentation.
+Users don't trust what they're seeing because the experience feels inconsistent, or because the flow seems to change as they move through it.
+The abandonment point is visible, but the real problem is that confidence has been chipped away long before that.

 Why the problem step is often the wrong focus